jfalcon/dd-next/README.md

 with Turbopack, it should be considered as to remove the runtime performance hit of using styles via JavaScript.

+And, this isn't fully responsive yet as it's just a demo.

 ## Notes

 Next.js 15 requires Node.js 18+, but we default the minimtum version to the latest LTS